-The authorized department-issued patrol rifle is the Sons of Liberty M4.556 caliber.
-Officers assigned to the Shasta County SWAT Team will be authorized to carry rifles designated by the Shasta County SWAT Team.
+The authorized department-issued patrol rifle is the Sons of Liberty M4 .556 caliber.
+Officers assigned to the Shasta County SWAT Team may carry a rifle designated by the Shasta County SWAT Team, but only after the member qualified with and is approved to carry that rifle.
 No personally owned patrol rifles will be authorized.